 “I enjoy working at One On One Physical Therapy because I can do what I love in a terrific work environment.
 I spend meaningful time with my patients to effect significant change, and I am surrounded by a great group of physical therapy clinicians who share my treatment philosophy.”

-She decided to follow the treatment approach that helped successfully rehabilitate her injury and pursued the program at Michigan State University.
-Consequently, she uses their principles of osteopathic manual medicine with all of her patients.
-Mary Beth feels that One on One Physical Therapy offers an environment to support her treatment philosophy: Treat the individual, not just the injury.
-Mary Beth brings over fifteen years of experience in the medical field to One on One Physical Therapy.
-She initially started her career in nursing.
-After graduating cum laude from Georgetown University with a Bachelor’s in Nursing, Mary Beth worked as a nurse in the Neuroscience Specialty Unit at Georgetown University Hospital.
+If you have complex and/or serious health challenges, Mary Beth nursing background and experience with functional medicine further enhance her treatment approach.
+Mary Beth graduated cum laude from Georgetown University with a Bachelor’s in Nursing and worked as a nurse in the Neuroscience Specialty Unit at Georgetown University Hospital.
 She moved to Atlanta to pursue her Physical Therapy degree at Emory University and continued to work as a nurse in Neurology and Neurosurgery at Emory University Hospital.
 Upon graduation from Emory University with a Master of Physical Therapy, Mary Beth worked for Physiotherapy Associates and soon afterwards became the Director of Physiotherapy Associates’ Howell Industrial Clinic in Midtown Atlanta.
 Mary Beth’s next career stop was New York City.
 She worked in a private practice on Wall Street treating patients with musculoskeletal injuries due to computer use and other recreational injuries.
 She also treated students from the Manhattan School of Music.
 In 1998, Mary Beth launched an eponymous physical therapy practice in Midtown Manhattan to provide comprehensive and individualized physical therapy in one-hour sessions, a unique concept at that time.